-The initiative invites member institutions to share in a common vision while working toward ensuring that financial services are widely accessed throughout the region.
-With PIRI, AFI has created a unique model of south-south engagement and peer learning that aims to provide all low-income Pacific Islanders with access to formal and informal financial services.
+The initiative invites member institutions to share a common vision while working toward ensuring that financial services are widely available, easily accessed and used responsibly throughout the region.
+With PIRI, AFI has created a unique model of south-south engagement, that promotes smart policy development through peer learning, exchanges, strategic collaboration, and shared infrastructure development that aims to provide all vulnerable and underserved Pacific Islanders with access to formal and informal financial services.

 The Pacific Regional Regulatory Sandbox – A collaborative and controlled virtual policy environment that enables firms to test their innovative financial products, services and business models under the governance and supervision of eight participating financial sector regulators.
 Submit your applications and get started on this journey with the PIRI sandbox.

 Reserve Bank of Fiji